-This chart was created by our very own Sensei Anthony and was intended for incorporating more strength training into large group classes.
+This chart was created to help incorporate more strength training into large group classes.

 Below is also a list of the exercise descriptions for those who already purchased a chart.